1758 - British expedition against the fortress of Louisbourg

 The British land

-West of Louisbourg there were three accessible places, La Cormorandière (actual Freshwater Cove), 6 km from the town, Flat Point, and White Point, which were nearer, the last being within 2 km of the fortifications.
+West of Louisbourg there were three accessible places, La Cormorandière (present-day Freshwater Cove), 6 km from the town, Pointe Platte (present-day Flat Point), and Pointe Blanche (present-day White Point), which were nearer, the last being within 2 km of the fortifications.
 East of the town there was an inlet called Lorambec, also available for landing.
-In order to distract the attention of the enemy, it was resolved to threaten all these places, and to form the troops into three divisions, two of which, under Lawrence and Whitmore, were to advance towards Flat Point and White Point, while a detached regiment was to make a feint at Lorambec.
+In order to distract the attention of the enemy, it was resolved to threaten all these places, and to form the troops into three divisions, two of which, under Lawrence and Whitmore, were to advance towards Pointe Platte and Pointe Blanche, while a detached regiment was to make a feint at Lorambec.
 Wolfe, with the third division, was to make the real attack and try to force a landing at La Cormorandière, which, as it proved, was the most strongly defended of all.

 On June 3, the surf was so high that nothing could be attempted.

 On June 4, there was a thick fog and a gale.
 The frigate Trent (28) struck on a rock, and some of the transports were near being stranded.

 On June 5, there was another fog and a raging surf.
 Drucour inspected the detachments posted along the coast.